condour/html5_standard_banner/README.md

 # HTML5 Standard Banner

-## Starting point for standard (IAB, Atlas, DCM) banners using Greensock as tween engine.
+## Starting point for standard (IAB, Atlas, DCM) banners using Greensock as tween engine, Gulp to process assets.

 This template is designed to solve some recurring problems with banner development.
 Here's a few features: